 We appreciate that fear of flying is very real and very frightening.
 A much better approach is to tackle this properly with a Fear of Flying course run by the airlines and we have listed a number of these below.

-Or by typing “Fear of Flying courses” into your usual internet search engine
+You may find other options by typing “Fear of Flying courses” into your usual internet search engine